Safer skincare for teens is a most frequently asked question! I know this is going to get long winded, so here’s what you’ll find in this post:

 - Hydration – drink plenty of fluids, especially water!
 If you don’t like plain water then make a big pitcher with herbs, cucumber, citrus or other fruit that you do like; tea is also a good alternative, lots of herbal teas (my boys love the strawberry, blueberry and pineapple from Teavanna) are delicious!

 While I’m all for educating and empowering our kids, when it’s in my home or with my money then my rules apply.
 We drink water at our meals.
-When we go out to eat and I pay, we follow the Phase 1 rules of Real Life Paleo because otherwise we won’t feel our best.
 They follow a bed time that we prescribe.
 If you ask them we’re militant, if you ask other people we’re not strict enough.
-I don’t care what anyone thinks; I put my kids to bed at the times they appear to need sleep and ensure that they’re easy to wake up in the morning and are in a good mood.
-Not the case?
-Guess what?!
-EBT (early bed time), my friend!
+What matters is your kids’ well being.

 What I’ve done here is outline 3 overall recommendations for what I’m calling Teen Kits.
 Ranging from the basic starting point to both skincare and cosmetics, each comes with it’s own printable instruction guide on how to use the products.
 Remember, all of these products likely have unsafe ingredients unless you’re checking and buying conscientiously: